Customising the Unsubscription Page 📃

 How the Unsubscription Flow Works (Using Fast Track’s Solution)

-1. A user clicks to unsubscribe via email or SMS.
+User clicks to unsubscribe via Email or SMS.

-4. After processing the update, your system should send a User Consents real-time event back to Fast Track.
+After processing the update, your platform should send a User Consents real-time event back to Fast Track.

-5. Fast Track will then send a GET request to your user consents endpoint to retrieve the most recent subscription preferences for that player.
+Once Fast Track receives this User Consent event, FT will then send a GET request to your user consents endpoint to retrieve the most recent subscription preferences for that player.

-Alternative Flow (If You’re Using Your Own Unsubscription Solution)
+Alternative Flow (If you are using your own Unsubscription Solution)

 If you choose to manage unsubscriptions outside of Fast Track, the flow would be as follows: